-The LG Watch Sport is an expensive smartwatch, but since it also has better specs than your average watch – even the more expensive Apple Watch 2 – it’s a reasonable enough value.
+The LG Watch Sport is a relatively expensive smartwatch, as it launched at $349, but since it also has better specs than many – even the more expensive Apple Watch 3 – it’s a reasonable enough value.

-You’re going to want to save up a little more dough, however.
+You’re going to want to save up a little more dough beyond the initial price if you want to use LTE.
 The LG Watch Sport accepts nano SIM cards, enabling you to stay connected even when out of range of your traditional smartphone.

-In the States, it costs $10 a month to keep the extra line active on AT&T. Verizon charges a $5 monthly fee, while T-Mobile and Sprint aren't compatible this new smartwatch.
+In the States, it costs $10 a month to keep the extra line active on AT&T. Verizon charges a $5 monthly fee, while T-Mobile and Sprint aren't compatible with this smartwatch.

-That’s another – optional – $60 to $120 a year on top of the $349 price.
+That’s another – optional – $60 to $120 a year on top of the standard price.
 Being cutting-edge is always going to cost you when it comes to technology.

 The good news is that AT&T’s NumberSync feature is free, so you can link your phone’s existing number to the smartwatch number so no one sees your weird new watch number.